Trevern-Gus/comp2245-assignment4/README.md

 # COMP2245 Assignment 4
-This is Assignment 4 for <Your Name> on PHP and MySQL.
+This is Assignment 4 for Trevern Lamontage on PHP and MySQL.